dduan/duan.ca/_posts/2016-10-10-distribution-tests.md

 The steps to verify can be triggered with commands: fetch and build dependencies, build Xcode/Swift project.
 To automate the process, put these commands in a script or a Makefile.
 But wait, there's more!
-One shouldn't have to create these dummy projects each time they create a new library.
-If all these projects do is importing a library and attempt to build, they should work for any library.
+One shouldn't have to create these dummy projects every time they create a new library.
+If all these projects do is importing a library and attempt to build, they should work for *any* library.
 The config in `Package.swift`/`Cocoapods`/`Cartfile` and the `import` statements just needs some strings replaced: name of the next library, URL for its git repository, etc. And that's a scriptable process as well!